turangarusso/OpenAI-Swift-API/README.md

 You can build the project using Xcode.
 To get the Api key go to your account on https://beta.openai.com/account/api-keys and copy the key.

+In this example i've used Davinci "text-davinci-003" model with text completions, you can change the model and use what you need.

 Change the value with your OpenAi Api key

 ```swift